LuwkasLima/wpbr-site/wp-content/plugins/wp-job-manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.7.1 =
+* Updated textdomain to wp-job-manager
+* Re-done .pot file
+* Additonal filters for ajax responses
+* Moved localisations to Transifex https://www.transifex.com/projects/p/wp-job-manager/

+= 1.7.0 =
+* Added geolocation to save location data to meta after posting or saving a job.
+This will be used by other plugins.
+* Filter job_manager_geolocation_enabled and return false to turn off geolocation features.
+* Jobs shortcode can now be passed 'location' and 'keywords' to set the default for filters, or show only jobs with those keywords if filters are disabled
+* Html fix in widget
+* Add border around wp editor
+* Fix company logo in firefox
+* submit_job_form_wp_editor_args filter
+* "Empty" categories are visible when filtering jobs in admin.

+= 1.6.0 =
+* MP6/WP 3.8 optimised styling.
+Min version 3.8 for new styling.
+* Removed images previously used in admin.
+* Tweak the_company_logo() to check if logo is valid URL.
+* Replaced Genericons with custom set
+* Only show link to view job on dashboard when published

+= 1.5.2 =
+* Fix wp-editor field
+* Fix editing job images

+= 1.5.1 =
+* Changed get_the_time to get_post_time
+* Added textarea and wp-editor to form api
+* When using the job submit form, generate a more unqiue slug for the job - company-location-type-job-title
+* Ability to remove image from job submission form
+* Update icon font
+* Fix job_types filters
+* Field_select in admin
+* Fix access control on job editing
+* Job forms multiselect support

 = 1.5.0 =
 * Ability to edit job expiration date manually via admin